Luis Arraez Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 23rd in the league.
+- The Cardinals' 4.51 team ERA ranks 22nd among all MLB pitching staffs.

-- The Cardinals have a 4.50 team ERA that ranks 21st across all league pitching staffs.
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (82 total, one per game).

-- The Cardinals surrender the fourth-fewest home runs in baseball (82 total, one per game).
+- Wainwright gets the start for the Cardinals, his 11th of the season.
+He is 3-3 with a 7.45 ERA and 25 strikeouts through 48 1/3 innings pitched.

-- Mikolas makes the start for the Cardinals, his 18th of the season.
-He is 4-5 with a 4.44 ERA and 70 strikeouts in 99 1/3 innings pitched.
+- His last appearance was on Thursday against the Houston Astros, when the righty went 1 2/3 innings, surrendering six earned runs while allowing six hits.

-- The right-hander's last appearance was on Wednesday against the Houston Astros, when he threw 5 2/3 innings, surrendering five earned runs while allowing seven hits.
+- In 10 games this season, the 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings.
+Opponents are batting .358 against him.

 © 2023 Data Skrive.
 All rights reserved.